-- Mentoring programs and professional development programs targeted at female employees to prepare them for management positions: - Promoting a safe work environment by taking action against inappropriate workplace and business behaviour (including discrimination, harassment, bullying, victimisation and vilification); - Networking opportunities for women; and - Supporting the promotion of women to management roles.
+- Operating mentoring and professional development programs targeted at female employees to prepare them for management positions; - Promoting a safe work environment by taking action against inappropriate workplace and business behaviour (including discrimination, harassment, bullying, victimisation and vilification); - Recognising that employees (both female and male) at all levels may have domestic responsibilities and adopting flexible work practices that will assist them in meeting those responsibilities; - Maintaining a paid parental leave scheme; - Providing opportunities for employees on extended parental leave to maintain their connection with the Company; - Promoting networking opportunities for women; and - Supporting the promotion of women to management roles.

-The Board establishes measurable targets for achieving gender diversity, and considers the appropriateness of the targets on at least an annual basis.
-The current gender diversity targets are to:
+The Board establishes measurable objectives for achieving gender diversity in the composition of its Board, senior management and workforce generally, and considers the appropriateness of the objectives on at least an annual basis.
+The current gender diversity objectives are to:

-■ Maintain the strong representation of women within the Group by having the proportion of women employed by the Group at or above 50%;
+- Maintain the strong representation of women within the Group by having the proportion of women employed by the Group at or above 50%; - Maintain the strong representation of women in executive positions, with the minimum target proportion being 50%; and

-- Increase the number of women in senior executive positions, with the minimum target proportion being 50%; and - Increase the representation of women on the Board, with the target proportion being at or above 50%.
+Increase the representation of women on the Board, with the target proportion being at or above 50%.

-For the purposes of its diversity targets, the Board defines 'senior executive' as being employees of the Group who report directly to the Managing Director.
+For the purposes of its diversity objectives, the Board defines 'executive' as being employees of the Group who: